 Virginia Sisiopiku, University of Alabama at Birmingham

 For decades, traffic signal management agencies have used signal timing optimization tools combined with fine-tuning of signal timing based on field observations in their updates of time-of-day signal timing plans.
 These traditional signal optimization methods and tools use very limited amount of data and depend on default values in the signal timing optimization/simulation tools to estimate network performance under different signal optimization strategies.
-In recent years, new data collection technologies are emerging including high resolution controller data, more advanced detection technologies such as video image detection that are based on vehicle tracking and possible integration with microwave detectors, automatic-vehicle based identification technologies, third party crowdsourcing data, connected vehicles, and connected automated vehicles data.
-The objective of the proposed study is to propose methods and algorithms to combine data collected from existing and emerging sources with enhanced models and optimization algorithms to optimize and manage signal operations.
-The results from applying the developed methods and algorithms will be compared with traditional signal timing and optimization methods currently used by transportation agencies.
+In recent years, new data collection technologies are emerging including high resolution controller data, more advanced detection technologies such as video image detection that are based on vehicle tracking and possible integration with microwave detectors, automatic vehicle-based identification technologies, third party crowdsourcing data, connected vehicles, and connected automated vehicles data.
+The objective of the study is to propose methods and algorithms to combine data collected from existing and emerging sources with enhanced models and optimization algorithms to optimize and manage signal operations.

 The project started with a review of the literature and a comprehensive survey of practice that aimed at documenting current signal timing practices of operating agencies responsible for traffic signal control in small, medium, and large size cities in the Southeast United States.
 Then, the study developed a method for the calibration and validation of microscopic simulation models of arterial networks utilizing high-resolution controller data combined with a two-level unsupervised clustering technique and multi-objective optimization for simulation model calibration.
 The study demonstrated the benefits of this methodology.
 Based on the results from this calibration, the study compared the performance of two signal timing optimization methods based on macroscopic simulation and microscopic simulation with and without fine-tuning their parameters based on high-resolution controller data.